 As a client, you shall only be considered as requiring therapy within the boundaries of pre-trial therapy as soon as you have reported your case to the police, and an investigation is live.
 If that investigation is brought to an end either by the (CPS) Crown Prosecution Service, by the police or due to the completion of a court case, then the requirements of pre-trial therapy can cease.

-You should inform the police, your solicitor, and the (CPS) that you are seeing a Therapist with Liz Whiteley Counselling & Psychotherapy and that your Therapist is aware of the pre-trial situation.
+It is advised that you informed the police, your solicitor, and the (CPS) that you are seeing a Therapist with Liz Whiteley Counselling & Psychotherapy and that your Therapist is aware of the pre-trial situation.

 Difference between a pre-trial therapy session and a standard therapy session